 Robert Melson was born in New Britain, Connecticut on the same day that Anne Frank was born.
 He was the first born Melson Connecticut Yankee.
-His James Edward Melson, Sr. had been transferred from Philadelphia to New Britain to manage a ball bearing plant in Plainville a few years earlier.
+His

-Bob grew up in the depression era.
-He had one brother James Edward Melson Jr., who was about 8 years older.
+James Edward Melson Jr., who was about 8 years older.
 He spent many winters playing in the fields and ice-covered ponds near Shuttle Meadow country club.
 He spent summers working with a civil engineer, Arthur Bacon, surveying the area and shooting snakes with his .22 caliber rifle.

 He went to school at the Mooreland Hill school, then to Kingswood Oxford school for a year and finished his primary school education at the Taft School.
 After being accepted to Yale and Johns Hopkins, he chose Johns Hopkins where he received a Bachelor of Science in Business Administration.
 Bob was drafted into the US Air Force and after boot camp in upper New York state, he was stationed at Lowry AFB in Denver.

-After being married and serving 4 years in the USAF and being honorably discharged, Bob and Joan Brandt Melson lived in Massachusetts as he worked in the early times of IBM punch card computers.
+Joan Brandt Melson lived in Massachusetts as he worked in the early times of IBM punch card computers.
 This is where the technology bug took hold.

 Years went by and children appeared and the Melsons moved around New England, focusing on Connecticut.
-Donna Jean Melson was born, then Scott Lyle Melson (who died a couple of months later), then John and then Peter.

 Bob was involved in many community activities.
 He was on the Economic Development committee in Waterford, Connecticut, as well as the Superintendent of the Board of Education.